Syllabus Edition

 • Attractive children and adults are judged more positively than unattractive children and adults, even by those who know them (Langlois et al. 2001)

-• Facial configurations which closely resemble the population mean and which have symmetry, dimorphism (i.e. a female face looks identifiably feminine), and youthfulness tend to be preferred across cultures as this may signal the ability to develop normally whatever environmental conditions are present
+• Facial configurations which closely resemble the population mean and which have symmetry, dimorphism (i.e., a female face looks identifiably feminine), and youthfulness tend to be preferred across cultures, as this may signal the ability to develop normally, whatever environmental conditions are present

-• Being found physically attractive can have wide-ranging, long-term benefits from being less lonely, less socially anxious and more popular (Feingold, 1992); attractive people may also receive less harsh punishments in a court of law than unattractive people (Zebrowitz & McDonald, 2001)
+• Attractive people may receive less harsh punishments in a court of law than unattractive people (Zebrowitz & McDonald, 2001)

 • The halo effect is a term coined by Dion et al. (1972) to describe the array of positive personal qualities, traits and skills that are attributed to good-looking people

-• The halo effect operates outside of gender, age and cultural parameters: it appears to be a universal construct e.g. students from the USA and Korea found good-looking people to be more friendly and trustworthy than those deemed unattractive Kim (1997)
+• It appears to be a universal construct; e.g., students from the USA and Korea found good-looking people to be more friendly and trustworthy than those deemed unattractive (Kim, 1997)

-• The influence of entertainment such as Disney films, perpetuates the stereotype that beauty equals goodness e.g. heroes and heroines are attractive; ‘baddies’ are generally ‘ugly’ (large hooked noses, hunched backs, bad skin, crooked features)
+• The influence of entertainment such as Disney films perpetuates the stereotype that beauty equals goodness, e.g. heroes and heroines are attractive; ‘baddies’ are generally ‘ugly’ (large hooked noses, hunched backs, bad skin, crooked features)

-• The halo effect is a type of cognitive bias as it involves generalising conclusions and forming an impression about a good-looking person based only on their attractiveness and on no other available information
+• The halo effect is a type of cognitive bias, as it involves generalising conclusions and forming an impression about a good-looking person based only on their attractiveness and on no other available information

-• The matching hypothesis (Walster, 1966) is based on the assumption that people tend to pair up with partners who are of roughly the same level of attractiveness as they themselves are
+• The matching hypothesis (Walster, 1966) is based on the assumption that people tend to pair up with partners who are of roughly the same level of attractiveness as they are

-• There is a fine balancing act involved in the matching hypothesis: someone must weigh up their chances of aiming for someone ‘out of their league’ - and risk rejection, or decide to take the ‘any port in a storm’ option and simply ‘settle’ for a partner who is less attractive than them
+• Someone must weigh up their chances of aiming for someone ‘out of their league’ and risk rejection, or ‘settle’ for a partner who is less attractive than them

 Research which investigates physical attractiveness